 9] Power Management Mode

-Power Management Mode allows you to control your GPU when playing any DirectX or OpenGL games.
+Power Management Mode lets you control your GPU while playing DirectX or OpenGL games.
 Adaptive, Prefer maximum performance and Optimal performance are the three options that you can use accordingly to optimize NVIDIA for gaming.

 10] Texture Filtering